grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 </CodeGroup>

-In the output above you can see that our check "is status 200" was successful 100% of the times it was called.
+In this example, note that the check "is status 200" was successful 100% of the times it was called.

-### Adding multiple checks
+## Add multiple checks

 You may also add multiple checks within a single [check()](/javascript-api/k6/check-val-sets-tags) statement, like this: